bantic/dns-server/README.md

 - wireshark: https://jvns.ca/blog/2018/06/19/what-i-use-wireshark-for/
 - how updating DNS works: https://jvns.ca/blog/how-updating-dns-works/

+### Files

+- samples/\* -- sample binary packets to use for debugging

 ### TODOs

+- Figure out what goes wrong when decoding the sample packet
+- Add decoding for more data types (only "A" type is currently decoded)

+### Done TODOS

 - Ensure that sending a hardcoded Dns query packet to a known resolver (e.g., 8.8.8.8) is understood and returns a valid response
   ^ Working on this.
 Not getting any response.
 It seems like the packet is wrong.
-I tried sending the "query_packet.txt" packet (by hardcoding its bytes into the debug-send-query.js script) and it _does_ get a response.
+  I tried sending the "query*packet.txt" packet (by hardcoding its bytes into the debug-send-query.js script) and it \_does* get a response.
 See TODO notes in debug-send-query about what to fix.

-- Add decoding for more data types (only "A" type is currently decoded)
+  The solution was to fix an error in the `toByte` function.